seaniredell/DSCI-510-Homework-1/README.md

 - hirelite must be installed (IMPORTANT! must be installed on both python 2.7.18 and 3.1 (or whatever python 3.X you have installed)
 - iso8601 must be installed

+Data Extraction Considerations:
+- During data extraction using requests and BeautifulSoup to scrape three datasets from World Population Review (Happiness Score, Mental Health Statistics, and Suicide Rates), I encountered issues with webpage structure changes.
+For example, a newly added table on one of the websites initially caused my original code to fail.
+I revised and tested the script to ensure that it was functional at the time of submission (March 14).
+However, if the webpage layout changes in the future, additional modifications to the scraping script may be necessary.